mkolodziejski/apm/README.md

 ## Build and run

-There are (at least) two ways to build and run this project:
-* using Docker
-* building and setting it up manually on the host machine

-The simpliest way is to use Docker.
+The simpliest way to build and run the project is to use Docker.
 You can do it with a single command:

 `./build-run.sh`

 Then go to:
-[http://localhost:8080](http://localhost:8080) to invoke example REST API [http://localhost:5000](http://localhost:5000) to open Metrics UI
+* [http://localhost:8080](http://localhost:8080) to invoke example REST API
+* [http://localhost:5000](http://localhost:5000) to open Metrics UI

 The `build-run.sh` script does the following: